 - The drainage stops suddenly when the drain has been steadily putting out fluid.

 Lynn PB.
 Caring for a Jackson-Pratt drain.
-In: Lynn PB.
-Taylor's Handbook of Nursing Skills.
-Philadelphia, PA: Lippincott Williams and Wilkins, Wolters Kluwers.
-2011.
+In: Lynn PB, ed.
+Taylor's Handbook of Clinical Nursing Skills.
+2nd ed.
+Baltimore, MD: Wolters Kluwers; 2014:chap 50.